filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 lotus-miner retrieval-deals selection reject --online --offline
 ```

-After re-start, they can be reset with:
+After the miner has finished rebooting, the deals can be reset with:

 ```bash
 lotus-miner storage-deals selection reset